 For the election in May 2018, the latest date the pre-election period could start is 27 March 2018.

 No. The Code of Recommended Practice on Local Authority Publicity covers the full range of authorities.

 Yes.
-As this year is a general election year, the guidance applies to all local authorities, even if there are no local elections.
+In a general election year, the guidance applies to all local authorities, even if there are no local elections.

-Council business continues so all sitting councillors, whether seeking re-election or not, are bound by the Publicity Code.
+Council business continues so all sitting councillors, whether seeking re-election or not, should have regard for the Publicity Code.